Methodology

 Population to be assessed

-The multiplication tables check is a statutory assessment taken by pupils in state-funded schools in England at the end of year 4, when most pupils are age 9 (see figure 1).
+The multiplication tables check is a statutory assessment taken by pupils in state-funded schools in England at the end of year 4, when most pupils are age 9 (see table 1).

 Table 1: Age of child related to year group and key stage